+1 vote

 Related questions

-We welcome you to Carrieradda QnA with open heart.
+We welcome you to Carrieradda QnA with an open heart.
 Our small community of enthusiastic learners are very helpful and supportive.
-Here on this platform you can ask questions and receive answers from other members of the community.
+Here on this platform, you can ask questions and receive answers from other members of the community.
 We also monitor posted questions and answers periodically to maintain the quality and integrity of the platform.
-Hope you will join our beautiful community
+Hope you will join our beautiful community.

 ...